-In the total loss of building use scenario, what likely exists will be a smoking pile of rubble.
-This rubble will contain many components which could be dangerous.
+In the total loss of building use scenario, what likely exists will be a completely destroyed building.
+This will contain many components that could be dangerous.
 It could also contain any personnel on the premises at the time of the disaster.
 For these reasons, the local fire marshal with the assistance of the police will control the site until the building is no longer a threat to surrounding properties and the companies have secured the site from the general public.